Marigot Police Station in deplorable state; officers feel abandoned

 Marigot Police Station in deplorable state; officers feel abandonedDominica News Online - Monday, December 11th, 2017 at 9:38 AM

-Officers at the Marigot Police Station have said the station is in a terrible condition Hurricane Maria and they feel abandoned by the Police High Command.
+Officers at the Marigot Police Station have said the station is in a terrible condition after Hurricane Maria and they feel abandoned by the Police High Command.

 The roof of the building where the station is housed was blown away by the storm and officers say since then no repairs have been made.